Ank-Cha/Social-Distancing-Analyser-COVID-19/README.md

   ## It took me time and effort to code it.
   ## I would really appreciate if you give it a star. :star:
   ## YOU ARE NOT ALLOWED TO COMMERCIALIZE OR MONETIZE THIS CODE IN ANY FORM.(Not even youtube)
+  ## IF ANYONE FOUND TO BE VIOLATING THESE TERMS AND LICENCE, LEGAL ACTION WOULD BE TAKEN AGAINST THE PERSON.
+  ## ASK FOR MY PERMISSION via email (mr.skilled.coder@gmail.com) before publicizing any part of code or output generated from it.
+Read Licence to avoid problems

 #### v1.0 output: